HTML Web SQL Retrieve

 • Use LIMIT and OFFSET for pagination

-• Select only columns you need (SELECT id, name)
+• Select only the columns you actually need

 • Handle error callbacks on every query